CodyKochmann/strict_functions/README.md

 ---

-Decorators for function scope control, overloading, type safety, thread safety, cache control, tracing and even self awareness in python 2 and 3!
+Decorators for function scope control, overloading, type safety, thread safety, cache control, tracing and even self awareness!

 ## How to install